 (i) Explanation of filter feeding in mosquito:

 The head of a mosquito has brushes, mandible and maxillae.
-Ventral surface of the head is upward and this allows the pair of brushes at the sides of the Mouth to sweep through water and enmesh small food particles which are combed into the mouth by the maxilla and mandibles.
+Ventral surface of the head is upward and this allows the pair of brushes at the sides of the Mouth to sweep through water and enmesh small food particles which are combed into the mouth by the maxilla and mandibles as part of modes of nutrition

 (ii) Explanation of parasitic feeding